-The soldiers were moving around unsettled at the strange occurrence.
+The soldiers were moving around, unsettled at the strange occurrence.
 Every time a new voice would be squealing out in fright as Zero passed through them and headed towards Draconis Village.

-“It just past through my body now!”
+“It just passed through my body now!”

 “This place is haunted!”

 Zero jumped out from the crowd and ran towards the commander.
 Without a second thought, he passed through the commander as if he was not there.